-Even in this era of multi-tasking, few, if any, pop artists can lay claim to the disparate, multi-generational audience Alex maintains with his various, ongoing combos.
-The Box Tops reform annually to play on the summertime oldies circuit.
-In August 2000, for example, they played for an after-work crowd in front of Manhattan’s World Trade Center at a radio station-sponsored gig.
-Big Star still play gigs occasionally too.
-But Set is perhaps the closest to the "real" Alex -- melding memories of the music that inspired him as a teenager with the sweet soul sounds you can still find today if, like Alex, you know where to look.
+Even in this era of multitasking, few, if any, pop artists can lay claim to the disparate, multi-generational audience Alex maintained with his various, ongoing combos.
+But Set is perhaps the closest to the “real” Alex—melding memories of the music that inspired him as a teenager with the sweet soul sounds you can still find today if, like Alex, you know where to look.

-, "Alex Chilton."
-Alex himself offers the same sentiment on Set, his off-the-cuff tribute to the timeless southern soul music he deeply admires.
+“I’m in love with that song,“ was how Paul Westerberg of the Replacements put it in his heartfelt homage to Big Star, “Alex Chilton.”
+Alex himself offered the same sentiment on Set, his off-the-cuff tribute to the timeless southern soul music he deeply admires.